herculesinc/credo.countries/bin/README.md

 $ npm install --save @credo/countries
 ```
 ## API
-The module provides the information about countries in the following format:
+The module provides information about world countries in the following format:

 ```javascript
     {